 The Sturgeon Festival is a one-day event centered on providing close encounters with the “Giants of the Great Lakes”.
 Browse a dozen indoor & outdoor displays with hands-on activities, drop-in a workshop or presentation, and view live sturgeon and other native fish.
-The festival also features three Huron Lady Sturgeon Cruises with a live video feed from a diver underneath the boat which allows guests a view of the action from the bottom of the river.
+The festival also features three Huron Lady Sturgeon Cruises with a live video feed from a diver in the St. Clair River which allows guests a view of lake sturgeon swimming on the bottom of the river.
 Are you ready for your close encounter with this ancient freshwater fish?

 Sturgeon are phenomenal to see up close because they reach enormous size - weighing up to 150lbs, growing over 7ft, and living over 100 years.
 Of the many historically known spawning sites, only two are known to be active, and both are in the St. Clair River.
 Over 10,000 lake sturgeon call underneath the Blue Water Bridges “home” which makes it possible to see these prehistoric majestic fish if given the right opportunity.